-Recognizing the need to eliminate the non-compete provision of the franchise agreement, Governor Gray Davis signed Assembly Bill 1010 (Lou Correa) (AB 1010) into law in September 2002, paving the way for muchneeded congestion relief for thousands of drivers who use SR-91 to travel between Riverside and Orange Counties each day.
-The bill allowed the Orange County Transportation Authority (OCTA) to purchase the 91 Express Lanes franchise and eliminate the existing clause that prohibited any capacity-enhancing improvements from being made to SR-91 until the year 2030.
+Recognizing the need to eliminate the non-compete provision of the franchise agreement, Governor Gray Davis signed Assembly Bill 1010 (Lou Correa) (AB 1010) into law in September 2002, paving the way for muchneeded congestion relief for thousands of drivers who use SR-91 to travel between Riverside and Orange Counties The bill allowed the Orange County each day.
+Transportation Authority (OCTA) to purchase the 91 Express Lanes franchise and eliminate the existing clause that prohibited any capacity-enhancing improvements from being made to SR-91 until the year 2030.
 The purchase agreement for the 91 Express Lanes was completed on January 3, 2003, placing the road in public hands at a cost of \$207.5 million.
 With the elimination of the non-compete provision through AB 1010 and the subsequent 91 Express Lanes purchase by OCTA, Orange County and Riverside County public officials and Caltrans Districts 8 and 12 have been coordinating improvement plans for SR-91.

 Senate Bill 1316 (Lou Correa) (SB 1316) was signed into law in September 2008 as an update to the provisions of AB 1010.
 SB 1316 authorizes OCTA to transfer its rights and interests in the Riverside County portion of SR-91 toll lanes by assigning them to the Riverside County Transportation Commission (RCTC), and authorizes RCTC to impose tolls for 50 years.
-In 2017, RCTC opened to traffic the extension of the 91 Express Lanes into Riverside County with completion of the SR-91 Corridor Improvement Project (see Section 4 - Appendix SB 1316 also requires OCTA and RCTC, in consultation with Caltrans, to issue an annual SR-91 Implementation Plan (Plan) and a proposed completion schedule for SR-91 improvements from State Route 57 (SR-57) to I-15.
+SB 1316 also requires OCTA, in consultation with Caltrans and RCTC, to issue an annual SR-91 Implementation Plan (Plan) and a proposed completion schedule for SR-91 improvements from State Route 57 (SR-57) to I-15.
 The Plans prior to adoption of SB 1316 included a westerly project limit of SR-55.
-The Plan establishes a program of potential improvements to relieve congestion and improve operations in the SR-91 corridor.
+The Plan establishes a program of projects eligible for funding by the use of potential excess toll revenue and other funds.

-This 2018 Plan is the result of the requirement to provide the State Legislature with an annual Implementation Plan for SR-91 improvements and builds on the 2017 report.
-This year's update includes projects that were identified in the 2006 Riverside County - Orange County Major Investment Study (MIS) as well as other project development efforts, including the RCTC 10-Year Western County Highway Delivery Plan that outlines a number of projects such as the extension of High Occupancy Toll (HOT) Lanes from the Orange/Riverside County line to I-15.
-The projects included in the 2018 Plan have been infused with various sources of local, state, and federal The 2018 Plan includes an overview. funding. identification of issues and needs, and anticipated completion dates for project packages to improve mobility on SR-91.
-Project descriptions include conceptual lane diagrams (as appropriate), cost estimates (in 2018 dollars, or as noted), and discussion of key considerations that need to be addressed in the planning and development of each project.
+This 2017 Plan is the result of the requirement to provide the State Legislature with an annual Implementation Plan for SR-91 improvements and builds on the 2016 report, which was a major update of the previous annual Implementation Plans.
+This year's update includes projects that were identified in the 2006 Riverside County - Orange County Major Investment Study (MIS) as well as other project development efforts and funding programs such as the RCTC 10-Year Western County Highway Delivery Plan that outlines a number of projects such as the extension of High Occupancy Toll (HOT) Lanes from the Orange/Riverside County line to I-15 (currently under construction), the California Transportation Commission (CTC) Corridor Mobility Improvement Account (CMIA) that provides a funding source for transportation projects, the extension of the Measure A program that provides funding for transportation projects in Riverside County, and the Renewed Measure M program that provides funding for transportation projects in Orange County.
+The 2017 Plan includes an overview, identification of issues and needs, time frames for project packages to improve mobility on SR-91, and are listed based on a logical sequence for implementation.
+Project descriptions include conceptual lane diagrams (as appropriate), cost estimates (in 2017 dollars, or as noted), and discussion of key considerations that need to be addressed in the planning and development of each project.
 This Plan will provide OCTA, RCTC, and Caltrans with a framework to implement SR-91 and other related improvements.
 Future annual Plan updates will continue to refine the scope, cost, and schedule of each project included in this version of the Plan.